“You know what I love about Valentine’s Day?”

 “Holy fuck.”
 I don’t think he realizes he says it.
 At this point, I’m not waiting.
 My hands reach the waistband of my panties.
 I kick my shoes off, dropping down two inches, and unceremoniously remove the last of my clothing.

 If I thought he is in awe of my boobs, it is nothing compared to his seeing my pussy.
 It is trimmed, but only lightly.
 I know it is glistening.
 I know I am drenched.
 He has no control over his eyes.
-He’s embarrassed by being so superficial, but I can’t blame him.
+He’s embarrassed by being so superficial, but I cannot blame him.
 A man’s eyes.

 Of course, I can see the outline of his dick in his briefs.
 He regains some control, and he, also without ceremony, removes them.
 I am also not prepared.
 I’d slept with four men.
 But if I recall what any of their dicks looked like, those memories evaporate.
 Complete irrelevances.
 Before me is the perfect dick.
 The perfect penis.
 The perfect cock.
 I have no idea about its size.
 Its length or its girth.
 It is his and therefore it is perfect.
 With a drop or two of pre-cum at its tip.
 He has pubic hair, but as with his chest, it is light.
 I can just see his balls dangling.